personium/website/src/getting-started/setup-unit.md

 ### Create VM

 Create a VM with public IaaS.
-The parameters whose operation has been confirmed are listed below as reference information for creating the VM.
-(Information as of June 2020)
+The parameters suggested below has been confirmed recently.
+(As of June 2020)

 | Item | Value |
 |----|----|